-Species at Risk include endangered species, such as the Gypsy Cuckoo bumble bee, as well as threatened and special concern species.
-Other species are of conservation concern because of their rarity in Quebec, but their formal conservation status has yet to be determined.
+Species at Risk include endangered species, such as the gypsy cuckoo bumble bee, as well as threatened and special concern species.
+Some pollinator species have already been extirpated from some regions of Canada such as Ridings' satyr moth (Neominois ridingsiiy), which is no longer found in Manitoba.
+Other species such as the Yellowbanded Bumble Bee (Bombus terricola) were once common across much of Canada, but is now rare in the southern parts of its range.
 Because habitat loss is one of the largest threats facing pollinators, the very best thing you can do is plant for them.

-Gypsy Cuckoo bumble bee
+Gyspsy cuckoo bumble bee